StuartsProjects/StuartsProjects.github.io/_posts/2018-01-24-the-impact-of-bandwidth-on-lora-sensitivity.md

 What I want to measure is the real world effect of reducing the bandwidth.

-For a LoRa receiver to detect (capture) a packet, the transmitter and receiver centre frequencies need to be within 25% of the bandwidth of each other, that’s according to the data sheet.
+For a LoRa® receiver to detect (capture) a packet, the transmitter and receiver centre frequencies need to be within 25% of the bandwidth of each other, that’s according to the data sheet.
 Myself I would err on the cautious side and plan for 20%, which I have found is closer to real world conditions.

 So what does the 25% capture range mean?

-Assume the transmitter has a centre frequency of 434Mhz and we are using a LoRa bandwidth of 500kHz.
+Assume the transmitter has a centre frequency of 434Mhz and we are using a LoRa® bandwidth of 500kHz.
 25% of this is 125kHz, so as long as the receiver centre frequency is +/- 125kHz of 434Mhz, then the receiver should pick up the packets.
 Thus the receiver centre frequency need to be within the range of 433.875Mhz to 434.125Mkhz.

-A lot of LoRa modules do not use temperature compensated crystal oscillators for their reference frequency but use low cost plain crystals instead, this helps to keep the cost of LoRa modules low.
-In practice I have seen 434Mhz LoRa modules at most +/- 5khz from 434Mhz, which is not bad for low cost crystals.
+A lot of LoRa® modules do not use temperature compensated crystal oscillators for their reference frequency but use low cost plain crystals instead, this helps to keep the cost of LoRa® modules low.
+In practice I have seen 434Mhz LoRa® modules at most +/- 5khz from 434Mhz, which is not bad for low cost crystals.

 However one module might be up to 5kHz high, and another might be 5khz low, so the difference between two modules could be as high as 10kHz.
-Using the 25% of bandwidth rule you could have a situation where out of the box two LoRa modules might not communicate with each other at 41.7Kz bandwidth, and this has happened to some of the modules I have used.
-Its for this reason, and to significantly improve interoperability of devices, that The Things Network (TTN) and LoRaWAN typically use a bandwidth of 125kHz, it's then unlikely that two devices will be far enough apart in frequency that communications fail.
+Using the 25% of bandwidth rule you could have a situation where out of the box two LoRa® modules might not communicate with each other at 41.7Kz bandwidth, and this has happened to some of the modules I have used.
+Its for this reason, and to significantly improve interoperability of devices, that The Things Network (TTN) and LoRa®WAN typically use a bandwidth of 125kHz, it's then unlikely that two devices will be far enough apart in frequency that communications fail.

-Calibrating LoRa modules with a compensation factor, so that variations in centre frequency are eliminated, for a particular temperature, can allow lower bandwidths to be used.
+Calibrating LoRa® modules with a compensation factor, so that variations in centre frequency are eliminated, for a particular temperature, can allow lower bandwidths to be used.
 You do though need a frequency counter or similar to measure the centre frequency of each individual module.

-Fortunately the LoRa device will, on reception of a packet, calculate an estimate of the frequency error between transmitter and receiver so it is possible for the receiver to track any transmitter frequency changes due to temperature shifts even at low bandwidths.
+Fortunately the LoRa® device will, on reception of a packet, calculate an estimate of the frequency error between transmitter and receiver so it is possible for the receiver to track any transmitter frequency changes due to temperature shifts even at low bandwidths.
 Although do note that this AFC functionality will only work once packet reception has started ……….

 Enough preamble ….. what I really wanted to measure was how much sensitivity improved as the bandwidth was reduced with the spreading factor kept the same.
-The table below shows the quoted sensitivity in dBm for a LoRa device and the data rate for the range of spreading factors and bandwidths.
+The table below shows the quoted sensitivity in dBm for a LoRa® device and the data rate for the range of spreading factors and bandwidths.

 ![Bandwidth vs Spreading Factor](/images/Bandwidth-vs-Spreading-Factor_thumb.jpg "Bandwidth vs Spreading Factor")